zengdukan/ckeditor5/packages/ckeditor5-clipboard/docs/features/drag-drop.md

 ## Installation

 <info-box info>
 	This feature is required by the clipboard plugin and is enabled by default in all official builds.
-The installation instructions are for developers interested in building their own custom rich-text editor.
+These installation instructions are for developers interested in building their own custom rich-text editor.
 </info-box>

 To add this feature to your rich-text editor, install the [`@ckeditor/ckeditor5-clipboard`](https://www.npmjs.com/package/@ckeditor/ckeditor5-clipboard) package: